JTimW/Interactive-Solar-System-Explorer/README.md

 ---

-## 📄 License
+## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/YourUsername/YourRepositoryName/blob/main/LICENSE) file for details.

 ---